Measuring the Migdal effect in semiconductors for dark matter detection: Angular Dependence of the Migdal Effect for Semiconductors in the Soft Limit

 To convert the cross section to a probability per neutron $P_M$, we use the relation

-with $\rho_T$ the mass density of the target, $L$ the thickness of the target, $N_0$ Avogadro's number, and $A_N \approx m_N/m_n$ the atomic mass number of the target.
-This expression is valid when $L$ is much less than the neutron mean free path, which (as discussed in the main Letter) is necessary to prevent angular smearing from multiple scattering.
-Using the definition of the elastic cross section in terms of the scattering length, $\sigma_{el} \equiv 4\pi b_n^2$, and substituting $p_i^2 = 2 m_n E_n$ and Eq.~(\ref{eq:pfpm}) for $p_f$, gives Eq.~(\ref{eq:lab}) in the main Letter which is an explicit expression for the angular spectrum in terms of the experimental variables $E_n$, $\omega$, and $\cos \theta_n$.
+where $\rho_T$ is the mass density of the target, $L$ is the thickness of the target, $N_0$ is Avogadro's number, and $A_N \approx m_N/m_n$ is the atomic mass number of the target.
+This expression is valid when $L$ is much less than the neutron mean free path, which (as discussed in the main text) is necessary to prevent angular smearing from multiple scattering.
+Using the definition of the elastic cross section in terms of the scattering length, $\sigma_{el} \equiv 4\pi b_n^2$, and substituting $p_i^2 = 2 m_n E_n$ and Eq.~(\ref{eq:pfpm}) for $p_f$, gives Eq.~(\ref{eq:lab}) in the main text which is an explicit expression for the angular spectrum in terms of the experimental variables $E_n$, $\omega$, and $\cos \theta_n$.

 As a final check on our results, we recover the original form of the Migdal rate as an energy spectrum, Eq.~(\ref{eq:RMGeneral}) as follows.
 First, use Eq.~(\ref{eq:qsqenergy}) to replace $p_i^2 - p_f^2 - 2 m_n \omega$ in the numerator with $q^2 (m_n/m_N)$.
 Converting the scattering probability to a rate $R_M$ by multiplying by $\Phi A$, where $\Phi$ is neutron flux in neutrons/cm$^2$/s and $A$ is target area, gives